brainstem-org/brainstem_support/docs/tutorials/sharing-project-publicly.md

 - Inventories

 ### Example Scenario
+{: .no_toc}

 Let's say you have:
 1. A project called "Mouse Behavior Study"
 2. Sessions in this project involving behavioral experiments
 3. A behavioral paradigm called "Open Field Test" used in the behavior module of these sessions
 4. A setup called "Behavior Room A" also used in the behavior module of these sessions

-If you make the project public but forget to make the behavioral paradigm and setup public:
+If you make the project public but don't make the behavioral paradigm and setup public:
 - Users can see your project and its components (subjects, sessions, collections)
 - When they open a session and try to view its behavior module:
   - They can see that there is a behavior module